All Types of Mattresses Explained

-Inner coil mattresses are great for stomach sleepers because of their firmness.
+Inner-coil mattresses are great for stomach sleepers because of their firmness.
 However, the same cannot be true for side sleepers.
-If you are a mattress sharer, it's good to assess your sleeping position and your partner to check if an innerspring mattress is applicable.
+If you are a mattress sharer, it's good to assess your sleeping position and that of your partner to see if an innerspring mattress is applicable.

 4. Hybrid Mattress

 A hybrid mattress can be constructed with memory foam, latex, gel foam, cotton, wool, and various spring materials.
 These materials have their individual benefits, giving you a more personalised comfort than mattresses produced from a single prominent material.
 Is a hybrid mattress the best mattress for you?
 It depends.

 The term "hybrid" can be very appealing as it comes with a high-quality notion.
 While there are many premium hybrid mattresses on the market, not everything has the same quality, so it's important to understand the mixture of materials used for a hybrid mattress.

 Not all hybrid mattresses have this layer, but it's worth discussing what pillow-top mattresses are.
 The pillow top is a one- to two-inch soft to medium firm layer stitched on the comfort layer to provide an additional cloud mattress feel.